yasminahobeika/Decision_Tree_Implementation_From_Scratch/DTree_scratch/readme.md

 # Decision Tree from scratch

-## Decision Tree Classifier

-The DecisionTreeClassifier is a class that builds a decision tree model for classification problems.
-It is implemented in Python and uses NumPy library for computations.

 ### Node_cls class
-This class defines a Node constructor for classification problems.
+This class defines a Node constructor for DT classification and regression problems.
 It stores and initializes:

 * Feature index used for best split: feature = None
 * Left child node: left_spl = None